vascocosta/bargo/README.md

 ## Usage example

-Bargo allows you to create a project template for your BASIC program, so that editing your source code is simpler.
+Bargo allows you to create a project template for your BASIC program, so that editing your code is simpler.

 Follow the steps below to create a new project template, cd into the project, edit some files with your favourite editor (replace $editor with your favourite editor) and finally build it.